Jane Draycott: Poetry prizes, honours, adjudication

 Draycott's debut poetry pamphlet No Theatre (Smith/Doorstop, 1997) was shortlisted for the Forward Prize for Best First Collection, and her first full collection Prince Rupert's Drop (OUP and Carcanet Press, 1999) was shortlisted two years later for the Forward Prize for Best Collection.

 In 2002 she was the winner of the Keats-Shelley Prize for Poetry with the title poem of her second collection, The Night Tree, and in 2004 she was nominated as one of the Poetry Book Society's 'Next Generation' poets.
 In 2009, her collection Over was nominated for the T S Eliot Prize, and in 2016 her next collection The Occupant was selected as a Poetry Book Society Recommendation.

-Draycott has served on judging panels for a number of literary prizes, including the T S Eliot Prize, the Society of Authors' Vondel Prize for translation, the Edward Thomas Prize, The Troubadour International Poetry Prize, the Tower Poetry Competition (Christ Church Oxford), and all three of the UK Poetry Society's National Poetry Competition, Foyles Young Poets Awards, and Geoffrey Dearmer Prize.
+Draycott has served on judging panels for a number of literary prizes, including the T S Eliot Prize, the Society of Authors' Vondel Prize for translation, the Edward Thomas Prize, The Troubadour International Poetry Prize, the Tower Poetry Competition (Christ Church Oxford), along with the UK Poetry Society's National Poetry Competition, Foyles Young Poets Awards, and Geoffrey Dearmer Prize.

 In 2020 Draycott was elected a Fellow of the Royal Society of Literature and in 2023 was awarded a Society of Authors Cholmondeley Award.